 Fertmark was devised in 1992 as a fertiliser quality assurance scheme after the government withdrew from fertiliser auditing.
 The scheme involves an independent audit whereby only quality products are approved and awarded with the Fertmark tick.
 There are currently 14 companies in the programme with over 69 registered products.

-- The FQC operates independently, transparently, and credibly for the benefit of all users of fertiliser in New Zealand.
+1. The FQC will operate independently, transparently, and credibly for the benefit of all stakeholders and users of fertiliser nutrients in New Zealand.

-- The FQC plays a key role in supporting reliable access to quality assured fertiliser which is used in a sustainable manner.
+2. The FQC plays a key role in signalling quality assured products which are used in a sustainable manner.

-- The FQC maintains significant farmer input to ensure the services required by farmers are delivered.
+3. The FQC maintains significant farmer input on the Executive to ensure services required by farmers are delivered.

 Providing independent quality assurance of the nutrients present in fertiliser as well as independent audits ensuring quality fertiliser application are the main services delivered by the FQC.
 However, the Council’s role has extended to: